marcotoronto/rdm-test/content/01_file_naming.md

+---
-## Now you know how to organize files with your own file naming conventions!
-We .........As long as your names are clear and consistent, you are good to move forward!
+### Now you know how to organize files with your own file naming conventions!
+The screenshot below is for your reference.
+As long as your names are clear and consistent, you are good to move forward!

 ![](figures/folder-screenshot.jpeg)